 I’ve always been thankful for my husband.
-I mean, I knew from the moment that I met him that he was a great guy and over the last 10 years that we’ve been married, he’s proved me right over again.
+I knew from the moment that I met him that he was a great guy and over the last 10 years of marriage, he’s proved me right over again.
 But the other day, as I sat in front of the ADHD doctor discussing whether we should try a different medication, I was more thankful for my husband than I’ve ever been.

 “80% of marriages in which one spouse has ADHD end in divorce.”

 Despite being a fairly reserved quiet type, I couldn’t help the surprised, overly loud “WHAT?!”
 No, I heard him right.
 80%.